ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 especially **branch/condition coverage** (as opposed to statement coverage).
 In particular the tester should analyse what part of the code is not being covered by tests, assess how important those fragments are, and decide if they are worth being covered.
 If so, new tests should be designed.
+If not **the team should be able to defend** why the parts not covered by tests are deemed not being important.

 Importance should be assessed in terms of possible failures and their impact on the project: reduction of value of the system, difficulty in